FerchusGames/ferchusgames.github.io/content/extra/disclaimer.md

 draft: false
 ---

-Some of the posts on this website are written with the help of OpenAI tools.
-These tools allow me to write more efficiently and effectively, but they do not replace my human judgment and creativity.
-I always review and edit the AI-generated content before publishing it.
+Some of the posts on this website are edited with the help of AI tools to be more concise.
+When I use them it's based on a draft that I wrote and after making the changes I always review the AI-generated content before publishing.

 I get my images for the blog posts from unsplash.com.